-Contingent Earn-out
+Contingent Earn-out Liabilities

-In connection with the Reverse Recapitalization and pursuant to the Merger Agreement, Clene Nanomedicine's common shareholders and Initial Shareholders of Tottenham are entitled to receive additional shares of our Common Stock (the "Contingent Earn-outs") upon us achieving certain milestones described in Note 3 and 12.
-In accordance with ASC 815 - Derivatives and hedging, the Contingent Earn-out shares are not indexed to our own stock and therefore are accounted for as a liability at the Reverse Recapitalization date and subsequently remeasured at each reporting date with changes in fair value recorded as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+In connection with the Reverse Recapitalization, certain shareholders are entitled to receive additional shares of Common Stock (the "Contingent Earn-outs") upon us achieving certain milestones (see Notes 3 and 12).
+In accordance with ASC 815, the Contingent Earn-outs are not indexed to our own stock and therefore are accounted for as a liability at the Reverse Recapitalization date and subsequently remeasured at each reporting date with changes in fair value recorded as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.

-The estimated fair value of the Contingent Earn-out shares for Clene Nanomedicine's common shareholders (the "Clene Nanomedicine Contingent Earn-out") and the Contingent Earn-out shares for the Initial Shareholders of Tottenham (the "Initial Shareholders Contingent Earn-out") were determined using a Monte Carlo simulation that simulated the future path of our Common Stock price over the earn-out periods.
+The estimated fair value of the Contingent Earn-outs is determined using a Monte Carlo simulation that simulates the future path of our Common Stock price over the earn-out periods.
 The assumptions utilized in the calculation are based on the achievement of certain stock price milestones including projected stock price, volatility, and risk-free rate.
-For potential payments related to a product development milestone, the fair value was determined based on our expectations of achieving such a milestone and the simulated estimated stock price on the expected date of achievement.
+For potential payments related to a product development milestone, the fair value is determined based on our expectations of achieving such a milestone and the simulated estimated stock price on the expected date of achievement.

-The Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out are categorized as Level 3 fair value measurements (see Fair Value of Financial Instruments accounting policy) because we estimate projections during the earn-out period utilizing unobservable inputs, including various potential pay-out scenarios.
+The Contingent Earn-outs are categorized as Level 3 fair value measurements (see Fair Value of Financial Instruments accounting policy) because we estimate projections during the earn-out period utilizing unobservable inputs, including various potential pay-out scenarios.
 Contingent earn-out payments involve certain assumptions requiring significant judgment and actual results may differ from assumed and estimated amounts.